- Online ServicesPay Fines, Calendars...

 Home » New Courthouse

-The Superior Court of California, County of Yolo consists of seven separate facilities.
-These facilities poorly serve the growing needs of the county's residents, and the lack of consolidated facilities exacerbates the functional problems of the court facilities.
-The main courthouse is the historic Woodland Courthouse, constructed in 1917 as a shared court and county facility and now on the National Register of Historic Places.
+The previous court house for the Superior Court of California, County of Yolo consisted of seven separate facilities.
+These facilities poorly served the growing needs of the county's residents, and the lack of consolidated facilities exacerbated the functional problems of the court facilities.
+The historic Woodland Courthouse was constructed in 1917 as a shared court and county facility and now on the National Register of Historic Places.
 The county vacated the building in 1985 except for the district attorney's office-which remained in the building until 1993.

 Planning for a New Courthouse in Woodland

-In 2015, a new 163,000 square-foot courthouse in Yolo County will open, consolidating scattered local court services and providing users with safe access to justice.
+In 2015, the new 163,000 square-foot courthouse in Yolo County opened, consolidating scattered local court services and providing users with safe access to justice.